yoctoalex/eap_lab/README.rst

 16. Check the Map
 ****************

 Now let’s see the map of our attacks on the F5 Cloud Services portal.
-You need to select the **Monitor Application** tab where you will see the dashboard.
+You need to select the **MONITOR APPLICATION** tab where you will see the dashboard.

 You can see our latest attacks on the map: